qutip/qutip/doc/guide/dynamics/dynamics-dysolve-propagator.rst

  \displaystyle \times \bra{k^{(n)}}X \ket{k^{(n-1)}}...\bra{k^{(1)}}X \ket{k^{(0)}}\ket{k^{(n)}}\bra{k^{(0)}}

 This assumes that :math:`H_0` and :math:`X` are written in :math:`H_0`'s basis.
-The nested integral can be evaluated analytically in code with integration by parts and a recursive function.
+The nested integral can be evaluated analytically in code with integration by parts.
 Also, in practice, the summation over :math:`n` is truncated to the first few terms and the evolution is divided into small time increments.
 So, with :math:`\tau` being the time ordering operator,

 .. math::
  \displaystyle U(T,0) = \tau\prod_{p=0}^{P}U((p+1)\delta t, p\delta t) = \tau\prod_{p=0}^{P}\left(\sum_{n=0}^{\infty}U^{(n)}((p+1)\delta t, p\delta t)\right)